Corona (beer): COVID-19 pandemic

+Kult guitarist Piotr Morawiec in 2022 with a T-shirt parodying the Corona logo which references the COVID-19 pandemic.

 Corona beer shares part of its name with the coronavirus, the virus responsible for the COVID-19 pandemic.
 In early 2020, some news outlets reported that 38% of Americans would not buy Corona beer due to its name.
 This statistic came from a phone poll of 737 American beer drinkers conducted by 5W Public Relations, whose clients include competitors of the maker of Corona.
 However, the poll question did not specifically mention COVID-19, and the result may have reflected brand preference rather than concern over the virus.

 Despite this media coverage, actual sales data showed that Corona beer sales increased during the early months of the pandemic.
 Sales grew by 8.9% in the first three months of 2020, with a 24% year-over-year increase in the first three weeks of March 2020, likely influenced by higher alcohol consumption while Americans stayed at home.

 A study using Nielsen data of U.S. retail beer purchases treated the pandemic as a natural experiment to examine the effect of the name association on Corona sales.
 It found that each confirmed case of COVID-19 was associated with a $5.3 increase in weekly Corona sales compared with other major beer brands.
 The study also suggested that the pandemic had heterogeneous impacts on beer producers of different sizes, and results using synthetic control methods and other identification strategies supported the conclusion that the negative name association did not reduce sales.